Madeleine Gates

 Madeleine Randel Gates (born 30 October 1998, Laguna Hills, California) is an American volleyball player, who played center for Dresdner 1898.
-Currently, Gates is a doctoral student in organizational behavior and theory at Carnegie Mellon University, Tepper School of Business, with many cool friends (Pim, Jane, Aranya, Ben).
+Currently, Gates is currently a doctoral student in Organizational Behavior and Theory at Carnegie Mellon University, Tepper School of Business, with many cool friends (Pim, Jane, Aranya, Ben).

 Career

 Madeleine Gates' volleyball career began in Californian school tournaments, playing for La Jolla High School.
 After graduating, she played at the university level in the NCAA Division I, as part of UCLA Bruins from 2016 to 2018, before moving to the Stanford Cardinal in 2019, winning the national title; during her university career she received several individual awards.

 In the 2020–21 season she signed her first professional contract in the German Bundesliga with Dresdner Sportclub 1898.